OmarWaleed41/Lively-Spotify-Wallpaper/README.md

   `pip install spotipy flask flask-cors`

-To get the App working you'll need to get a spotify dev account through here: https://developer.spotify.com/ . get your client-ID and secret-key and add them to the auth.py script.
+To get the App working you'll need to get a spotify dev account through here: https://developer.spotify.com/ . create an app, choose a name and description, put the Redirect URIs as `http://localhost:8888/callback` and lastly choose `Web Api` get your client-ID and secret-key and add them to the auth.py script.

 and you're basically good to go